Peter Prebble: Post politics

-From 2012 to 2016 Prebble was the Director of Environmental Policy for the Saskatchewan Environmental Society (SES), a role in which he authored and co-authored numerous reports and articles on climate and energy policy.
+In the mid-1990s, Prebble was the coordinator for Saskatoon Communities for Children.
+After his first retirement from politics in 2007, he acted as the director of energy and water policy for the Saskatchewan Environmental Society (SES).
+From 2012 to 2016 Prebble was the director of environmental policy for SES, a role in which he authored and co-authored numerous reports and articles on climate and energy policy.
 He remains a Board Member with SES.
 He also served as the President of the Board for the SES Solar Coop.

+Prebble has been a vocal critic of the Saskatchewan Party government's environmental and climate change policies.
+He has also been an advocate for ecosystem and wildlife preservation.